On this page

 GitHub

 Alternatively, you can use the Authorize URL to simulate the authorization flow.
-The Okta Identity Provider that you created generated an authorize URL with a number of blank parameters that you can fill in to test the flow with the Identity Provider.
+The Okta Identity Provider that you created generated an authorize URL with several blank parameters that you can fill in to test the flow with the Identity Provider.
 The authorize URL initiates the authorization flow that authenticates the user with the Identity Provider.

 with your org's base URL, and then replace the following values: